dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Vue Design System

-Vue design system, [vueds] for short, is a combination of [vue-styleguidist](#vue-styleguidist) and [salesforce-ux/theo](https://github.com/salesforce-ux/theo).
-It gives you a boilerplate for making your own design systems.
+Vue design system is a combination of [vue-styleguidist](#vue-styleguidist) and [salesforce-ux/theo](https://github.com/salesforce-ux/theo).
+It goes by *vueds* for short.
+Vueds is a boilerplate for making your own design systems.
 It is highly opinionated.
-If you are starting a new project or if you don't want to think about your naming conventions clone the project.
+If you are starting a new project or if you don't want to think about your naming conventions simply clone the project.

 [vueds documentation](https://github.com/viljamis/vue-design-system/wiki) is a great read.
-Even if you are not going to use it directly, you will like to learn about design systems and how to use them.
+Even if you are not going to use it directly, you will love to learn about design systems and how to use them.

 #### Useful Links